Skip to Main Content

 A number of factors can contribute to your risk of developing gum disease, including plaque and bacteria buildup in the mouth, hormonal shifts, smoking, nutritional deficiencies, some prescription medications, uneven teeth and even genetics.

 If it is left too long, your body will try to rid itself of undisturbed bacteria by sending more blood to your gums.
 The excess blood may cause swelling, soreness, bleeding and redness.
-Your body thinks it has an infection - this is called gingivitis, and it won't heal until the source of infection is eliminated.
+Your body thinks it has infection - this is called gingivitis, and it won't heal until the source of infection is eliminated.

 Bacteria can be found in plaque, tartar or calculus, pockets beneath the gums (in cases of advanced gum disease), cavities, abscesses and chipped teeth.
 They may also hide in old dental work, as repairs to your teeth create an edge or margin that bacteria can adhere to.